AnirudhhaU/cryptonite_taskphase_anirudhha/Pondering Paths/Implicit Relative Paths.md

 i got incorrect
-so i use `pwd` to print working directory and to go back to / directory i used using `cd ..` twice and then i  typed `./challenge/run` and got the flag `pwn.college{kvm5rmHiO6SeEKEEyQGN7rXTKyM.dBTN1QDL3kTN0czW}`
+so i use `pwd` to print working directory and to go back to / directory i used using `cd ..` twice and then i  typed `challenge/run` and got the flag `pwn.college{wSuxRSIJBF7Z5NU8MzEkAPdADEW.dlDN1QDL3kTN0czW}`

 ## bash
 `Connected!
-hacker@paths~explicit-relative-paths-from-:~$ ./challenge/run
-ssh-entrypoint: ./challenge/run: No such file or directory hacker@paths~explicit-relative-paths-from-:~$ pwd /home/hacker hacker@paths~explicit-relative-paths-from-:~$ cd ..
-hacker@paths~explicit-relative-paths-from-:/home$ cd ..
-hacker@paths~explicit-relative-paths-from-:/$ cd ..
+hacker@paths~implicit-relative-paths-from-:~$ cd /
-hacker@paths~explicit-relative-paths-from-:/$ ./challenges/run
-ssh-entrypoint: ./challenges/run: No such file or directory hacker@paths~explicit-relative-paths-from-:/$ ./challenge/run
+hacker@paths~implicit-relative-paths-from-:/$ challenge/run
 Correct!!!
-./challenge/run is a relative path, invoked from the right directory!
+challenge/run is a relative path, invoked from the right directory!
 Here is your flag:
-pwn.college{kvm5rmHiO6SeEKEEyQGN7rXTKyM.dBTN1QDL3kTN0czW}`
+pwn.college{wSuxRSIJBF7Z5NU8MzEkAPdADEW.dlDN1QDL3kTN0czW}
+hacker@paths~implicit-relative-paths-from-:/$`

 ## Reference
 did on my own